Skip to content

 Frequently Asked Questions

-For 1 cup of white rice, use 1.5 cups of water on stovetop (1:1.5 ratio).
+For 1 cup of white long-grain rice, use 1.5 cups of water on stovetop.
 For Aroma rice cooker with standard measuring cup, use 1.33 cups water.
-For Instant Pot, use 1 cup water (1:1 ratio).
-Brown rice requires more water: 2-2.25 cups.
+For Instant Pot, use 1 cup water.
+Brown rice requires 2.25 cups on stovetop.

 For 2 cups white rice: Use 3 cups water on stovetop.
 For Aroma rice cooker: 2.66 cups water.
 For Instant Pot: 2 cups water.
 Always rinse rice first to remove excess starch.